linux-netdev/ml-stat/README.rst

 TODO
 ----

-1. Compute review coverage (% of sets which went in with no reviews across all posted revisions).
-Vs by simply counting review tags.
-   (Done based on commits for now).

-2. Count a series as one across versions.
+1. Count a series as one across versions.
    This should also let us find repost violations.

-3. Calculate stats for pw checks (per check and per person?)
+2. Calculate stats for pw checks (per check and per person?)
    Download all the data from pw and filter by delegate.

-4. How many authors have not appeared on the list.
+3. How many authors have not appeared on the list.

 Ideas
 -----